ariga/setup-atlas/README.md

 A GitHub Action for installing [Atlas](https://github.com/ariga/atlas).

-> Please note that other [atlas-actions](https://atlasgo.io/integrations/github-actions) might suit your needs better as they can do more heavy lifting operations
+> See the docs for other [Atlas GitHub Actions](https://atlasgo.io/integrations/github-actions) for operations such as linting, syncing, or deploying your migration directory.

 ## Usage